Face recognition – fascinating and intriguing

 Since 2017, KFC, the American king of fried chicken, and Chinese retail and tech giant Alibaba have been testing a face recognition payment solution in Hangzhou, China.

-In March 2021, 52 Perekrestok stores (Перекрёсток) from X5 retail group have launched touchless payment by face for self-service checkout terminals with Visa Payment System and Sberbank.
+In March 2021, 52 Perekrestok stores (Перекрёсток) from X5 retail group launched touchless payment by face for self-service checkout terminals with Visa Payment System and Sberbank.

 The facial recognition payment system would be used in 3,000 stores by yearend, according to Yahoo!